thenadz/document-gallery/trunk/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.0 =
+* **Enhancement:** The WordPress visual editor now displays a full gallery preview.
+* **Enhancement:** You can now paginate your galleries.
+This is especially useful in large multi-hundred item galleries.
+  To enable pagination in your galleries, simply use `limit=##`.
+* **Enhancement:** All CSS & JavaScript is now served minified to ensure the fastest possible load time for your site.
+* **Enhancement:** When using taxonomies to generate your galleries (eg: media categories) you can now use term slug instead of the name. *Thanks andremalenfant for suggesting this!*
+* **Enhancement:** The structure of the gallery output has been cleaned up, making it easier to style if you chose to use custom CSS. *NOTE: This modified structure may break existing custom CSS or PHP filtering, so be sure to check this if you're using either of those features.*
+* **Bug Fix:** The storage of the DG thumbnail cache was very broken.
+Due to how the cache was originally designed, it ran into issues at large scale and on busy sites, which resulted in difficult to track bugs.
+The entire storage mechanism for the cache has been rewritten from the ground up to address this issue, which will result in faster gallery generation and more reliable performance.
+* **Bug Fix:** In the thumbnail management tab of the DG settings, sorting by title was broken.
+This has been fixed.
+* **Bug Fix:** `Limit` was not working in cases where the `ids` or `include` attribute were present.
+This has been fixed.
+* **Tested Up To:** Document Gallery has been tested in WP 4.4 beta.

 = 3.5.4 =
 * **Bug Fix:** There were issues in the structure of HTML generated for galleries.
 This resulted in issues